hifuny/eruda/README.md

 <script>eruda.init();</script>

 ```
-or you can download to local using like index.html in this project.
+or you can download it to local, using like index.html in this project.

 ```